 When humans hit the road, we sometimes have to sacrifice the quality of the food we eat (aka our green smoothies are replaced with McDonald's pit stops.)
 But your pup doesn't have to make the same unhealthy choices, and probably shouldn't.
 Sharply transitioning your pup's diet can lead to tummy troubles - not exactly how you want to spend your trip with your pup.

 In order to keep your pup's diet consistent, you will have to do a little planning before you skip town!
 We'll tell you all about how to keep your pup enjoying their favorite flavor of Ollie on the road - no matter how long or short your trip may be.
 Add packing your pup's food to your travel list along with bringing a collapsible water bowl and carrier.

 Here's how to make traveling with Ollie easy:

 Stash enough food for the time you'll be away in a cooler bag with ice (you can use the packs we send, and even wrap it in our recyclable jute for a longer trip!)
 You can also store more Ollie in the freezer before you leave to help it stay colder for longer when you're in transit.

 Flying?
 Bringing Ollie on a plane should be treated the same as human food (it shouldn't be a problem!)
-We've flown with trays on national flights, no problem.
+We've flown with trays on national flights, without an issue.
 If you're flying internationally, though, check with the carrier's policy is about bringing fresh food on board.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.